onap/vnfrqts-requirements/docs/Chapter8.rst

 Mail Extensions (MIME) type.
 Input files should be tested for spoofed MIME types.

-R-23823: The VNF Package **MUST** include appropriate credentials so that ONAP can interact with the Chef Server.

 R-24359: The VNF **MUST** provide the capability of testing the validity of a digital certificate by validating the date the certificate is being used is within the validity period for the certificate.